Getting started

 Introduction

-- ASoC performs security scans for web-applications for production, staging and development environments.
-For development environments it is aided by Private Site Scanning technology to scan applications not accessible to the open Internet.
-See Dynamic (DAST) scanning
+ASoC performs security scans for web applications for production, staging, and development environments.
+For development environments ASoC is aided by Private Site Scanning technology to scan applications not accessible to the open Internet.
+See Dynamic scanning (DAST).

-- ASoC performs security scans for web and desktop applications.
-Its Static Analysis includes Intelligent Finding Analytics (IFA) and Intelligent Code Analytics (ICA).
-IFA can dramatically reduce the manual effort of triaging security findings to focus only on positive, high-value issues.
+ASoC performs security scans for web and desktop applications.
+Static analysis includes Intelligent Finding Analytics (IFA) and Intelligent Code Analytics (ICA).
+IFA dramatically reduces the manual effort of triaging security findings to focus only on positive, high-value issues.
 ICA helps reduce, or avoid entirely, the complex configuration required in other technologies, improving scan accuracy automatically.
-See Static analysis
+See Static (SAST) scanning.

-- Using an agent installed on your application, ASoC identifies security vulnerabilities in your app during runtime, by monitoring all interactions, both legitimate and malicious.
-The process is "passive", in the sense that IAST does not send its own tests, and can therefore run indefinitely.
-See Interactive (IAST) monitoring
+Using an agent installed on your application, ASoC identifies security vulnerabilities in your application during runtime, by monitoring all interactions, both legitimate and malicious.
+The process is "passive," in that IAST does not send its own tests, and can therefore run indefinitely.
+See About interactive monitoring (IAST).

-- ASoC identifies open source packages that are used in the application, reports those that have known vulnerabilities, and offers remediation advice.
+ASoC identifies open source packages that are used in an application, reports those that have known vulnerabilities, and offers remediation advice.
 SCA testing can be run alone or as part of a static scan.
-See Software Composition Analysis (SCA) testing
+See About Software Composition Analysis (SCA).

-ASoC has a web UI that enables all its functionality.
-However, IDE and automation systems plugins can also be used, so interaction with the service itself is not required if it is not needed.
-Developers, for example, remain in their own Integrated Development Environment (IDE) without having to go back-and-forth between the IDE and the browser.
-The IDE plugins also enable code interactions that would be impossible using the web UI.
+ASoC has a web interface that enables all its functionality.
+However, IDE and automation systems plugins also can be used; interaction with the service itself is not required if it is not needed.
+Developers, for example, remain in their own integrated development environment (IDE) without having to switch between the IDE and the browser.
+The IDE plugins also enable code interactions that would be impossible using the web interface.

 To complement its functionality, ASoC also exposes a comprehensive set of REST APIs which drive operations in ASoC.
 This is makes ASoC ideal for integration into automation environments.
 Customers can compose their own workflows using the REST APIs, rather than being tied to an ASoC workflow.